 Israeli companies are subject to corporate tax at the rate of 24% as of 2017, and 23% as from 2018.
-However, the effective tax rate payable by a company which derives income from a "Benefited Enterprise" (as further discussed below) may be considerably less.
+However, the effective tax rate payable by a company which derives income from a "Benefited Enterprise" or from a "Preferred Enterprise" (as further discussed below) may be considerably less.